-In the era of technology, there is a rapid change in the Health Care Industry, especially Electronic Health Records, and the Billing & Coding industry.
-After the implementation of ICD-10-CM and ICD-10-PCS there will be a huge new job market for new students and will also create new job opportunities to the workers who are already in the Billing & Coding business.
-This new program will prepare new personnel for industry and also focus the current industry workers to prepare the students for the prestigious coding certification exam.
+In this era of technology, there is a rapid change in the Health Care Industry, especially Electronic Health Records, and the Billing & Coding industry.
+The implementation of ICD-10-CM and ICD-10-PCS has created a huge job market for new students and new job opportunities for those already in the Billing & Coding business.

-A program certificate is awarded for satisfying all program requirements: Complete 4 required & 2 elective courses (of the 6 classes listed).
+A program certificate is awarded for satisfying all program requirements: Complete 4 Required and 2 Elective courses (of the 9 classes listed).

 Medical Billing Introduction & Computer Practice Management with Job Search Preparation

 Learn the fundamentals of Medical Office Billing with the hands-on management of a medical practice using the Medisoft Advanced Patient Accounting software.
 Simulate an on-the-job setting with an in-depth look into the business practices of a successful medical practice.
 Topics include: setting up and managing a medical practice, using the universal coding system to prepare medical claims to third party payers, government and insurance regulations, maintaining good patient medical and financial records.